runely/calendar-homey/README.md

 - 1.5.0
     - Properly handle moved recurrence events
     - Dependency updates
+    - Removed sentry in favour for the synchronization error trigger card
 - 1.4.1
     - Bugfix: Trigger cards could be fired twice at every 15th minute (0, 15, 30, 45)
         - This happend because triggering cards was also added to the update schedule.
 And this was done because the schedule through `node-cron` was buggy.